© Crown copyright 2018

 Free and fair trade is fundamental to the prosperity of the United Kingdom and the world economy.
 It leads to higher wages and ensures more people can access a wider choice of goods and services at lower cost, making household incomes go further, especially for the poorest in society.
 The UK’s trade with the world is equivalent to over half the UK’s GDP.

-The Taxation (Cross-border Trade) Bill, introduced on 20 November, will establish a standalone customs regime and ensure that VAT and excise arrangements operate effectively upon EU exit.
+The Taxation (Cross-border Trade) Act, which received Royal Assent on 13 September 2018, establishes a standalone customs regime and ensures that VAT and excise arrangements operate effectively upon EU exit.
 It also contains trade-related tax measures.

 This legislation will prepare the UK for all possible outcomes of negotiations and will help to ensure that we are ready for exit, providing continuity for individuals, businesses, and our international trading partners.